 W. P. Carey School of Business Executive Programs

-W. P. Carey School of Business offers three degree programs, and an executive education certificate designed to cultivate world-class executives in China and advance the Sino-U.S. trade relationship through education.
-These degree programs include the W. P. Carey Executive MBA in Shanghai, the Master of Science in Management (MiM), offered in partnership with the Shanghai National Accounting Institute (SNAI), and the Doctor of Business Administration (DBA) in Global Financial Management, developed in collaboration with the Shanghai Advanced Institute of Finance (SAIF).
-The ASU business school also has other programs in China, including a partnerships with Motorola launched in 1999,
+ASU's W. P. Carey School of Business partnerships in China include the Executive MBA in Shanghai and the Master of Science in Management (MiM) offered in partnership with the Shanghai National Accounting Institute (SNAI), and the Doctor of Business Administration (DBA) in Global Financial Management, developed in collaboration with the Shanghai Advanced Institute of Finance (SAIF).